jbrzusto/mbus/README.md

 - per subscriber: one goroutine, one fifo
 - per subscribed topic: one map
 - per *subscription* (i.e. `(subscriber, topic)`): one map entry
-- per published but unread message: one fifo node
+- per published but unread message: one fifo node containing a pointer to a message

 **Message Flow**:
 ```